RyanHack/Coolab-git-drills/readme.md

 Initial commit

-Ryan creates Repo, Adds Job as Collaborator
+1.Ryan creates Repo, Adds Job as Collaborator

-Job adds Readme file
+2.Job adds Readme file

-Ryan  removes a file other than index.html.
+3.Ryan  removes a file other than index.html.

-Job created an array of objects.
+4.Job creates an array of objects.
 Each object has a name and age.

-Ryan and Job add a paragraph about things they like
+5.Ryan and Job add a paragraph about things they like

-Job created a new HTML file.
+6.Job creates a new HTML file.
 Linked to it from index.html

+7.Ryan creates an array of objects, each containing both a name and age

+8.